YOUR GUIDE TO FINDING THE BEST COFFEE IN AMSTERDAM

 Situated in Amsterdam-West, Monk Coffee Roasters offers a light airy space for a spot of coffee and cake.
 A comfy couch sits along the main wall under beautiful artistic brass pipes spelling out “MONKS” in bold letters.
 Should you swing by on the weekend, make sure to arrive early for the weekend brunch menu.
 Monks supports local coffee roasters including Dolce Alchemia, Boot Coffee and Bocca Coffee.
 Select a third-wave coffee option from their menu when you order at the counter and I dare you to try to say no to one of their sweet treats.
 If the sun is shining in the right spot, we would recommend basking in the sunshine on one of the small red bench seats out front.
 Closed Mondays.

 Located at the top of Haarlemmerdijk close to Haarlemmerplein, blink and you might miss this hotspot.
 Friendly service accompanies a generous offering of coffees and smoothies.
 Grab a cushion out the back for a moment of bliss away from the busy shopping street.
 2 Coffee & Such serve a range of specialty coffees including matcha, turmeric and beetroot lattes alongside the regular espresso varieties.
+Their coffee beans are roasted by friends up the road, White Label Coffee, and all vegan milks including oat, soy and almond are readily available next to their offering of vegan and gluten free cakes.

 A gem in the city centre, don’t expect your typical lattes and cappuccinos.
 Bocca’s coffee menu is small, reduced to short and long blacks as well as short and regular whites, brewed with the utmost care.
 If your usual order is a latte, go for a regular white.
 For those who prefer a cortado, ask for an extra shot to your regular white.
 Sourcing beans from as far as Ethiopia, Brazil and Indonesia, Bocca has long been a supporter of sustainable coffee farming.
 The cafe roasts and sells organic coffee beans in-store and online.
 Should you decide to sit in, you’ll be given a small card detailing the origin of your coffee beans and the flavours to expect from your cup.
 Note: Card only and it’s a laptop free zone on weekends.